 The pods of the edamame are not edible, it’s the tasty beans inside that you eat.
 The beans are removed easily – just pop a pod in your mouth and slide them out with your teeth.
 You can of course remove the beans from the pods separately, but then you wouldn’t get all of the delicious flavor from the Everything Bagel Seasoning in this recipe!

-- Crispy Jalapeno Fries
+- Baked Avocado Fries

 - Spinach Stuffed Mushrooms

 - Buffalo Cauliflower Wings

 “Such a fantastic awesome idea!
 I’m a huge everything bagel fan and now adding it to one my favorite appetizers is so awesome.
 These are delicious!” -Billy